ig3/srf/README.md

 In the event of an upcoming surge of due cards, no new cards will be presented, even if current study time is low.

+New cards start with a minimal interval.
+If they remain hard, the interval will continue minimal, until you have reviewed the card enough times to begin to recall it.
+Once you start clicking Good or Easy, the card's ease factor will increase and the rate of increase of the interval will increase accordingly.
+If the interval doubles at each review, with a series of Good responses, it will soon be many days between reviews.
+If the card is easy and the reviews become tedious, an answer of Easy will increase the interval more quickly, with a minimum of at least 1 day, and faster increases going forward.

 ## Templates